Clyde Charles Obituary - North Salt Lake, UT | Post Register

 Clyde G Charles passed away peacefully in his home in North Salt Lake, UT on May 9, 2020 ten days before his 87th birthday.

-Clyde was born in Swan Lake, ID on May 19, 1933 the first child of Estella Arlene Gambles and Howard Rudolph Charles.
-He grew up and attended high school in Preston, ID where he enjoyed popularity and excelled in basketball.
+He was born in Swan Lake, ID on May 19, 1933 the first child of Estella Arlene Gambles and Howard Rudolph Charles.
+His parents divorced when he was young, his mother raised him and his three siblings alone.
+When he was 18 his mother married Verdan D. Cordingley, and Clyde was later sealed to them.
+He attended high school in Preston, ID where he enjoyed popularity and excelled in basketball.
 After high school, Clyde attended Idaho State College on a basketball scholarship.

-He also served in the U.S. Army at the end of the Korean War, where he was stationed in Korea and Japan.
+In 1954 he enlisted in the U.S. Army and was placed in the Army Security Agency at the end of the Korean War.
+He was stationed in Korea and Japan.
+Clyde was deeply patriotic, and proud to have served his country.

 He married his eternal companion, Teddae Joy Jolley, in the Idaho Falls temple on August 16, 1957.
 They resided in Idaho Falls where they raised six children.
 They were married 62 years.